Daihatsu Leeza: 660 cc model (L111)

-Five months after the update, the turbocharged OXY-R (with the maximum 64 PS allowed to kei cars) arrived, with a prominent bonnet vent for the intercooler.
+Five months after the update, the turbocharged OXY-R (with the maximum 64 PS allowed to kei cars) arrived, with a prominent hood vent for the intercooler.
 Daihatsu also went through the effort of making the two-seat roadster version of the Leeza called the "Leeza Spider" ready for production.
 It was previewed by a 1991 concept car called the FX-228; this was essentially a production-ready Leeza Spider fitted with a different front bumper and some other eye-catching body modifications.
 It was first shown at the 1991 Geneva Auto Salon.
 The production version of the Spider (chassis code L111SK), only fitted with the turbocharged engine, arrived in November 1991 and lasted until the end of production in August 1993.
 The Spider received a standard leather interior.

+Production ceased in 1993, with a successor model, the Opti being released the previous year.